mab904/asir-operating-systems-administration/README.md

 ## Contents

-### UT1 – Basic Shell Scripting
+### UT1 – Basic Linux Shell Scripting
-Scripts covering basic automation tasks such as file management, permissions, loops, conditionals, and system information retrieval.
+Bash scripts focused on loops, conditionals, file management, and simple automation tasks.
+It also contains more interesting exercises such as a memory‑monitoring script that alerts when usage exceeds 75%, and a network‑scanning script that detects active devices on the local network.

 ### UT2 – Linux System Administration
 User and group management, permissions, file systems, services, process control, and basic system configuration.